 - SoC is possible at an annual, quarterly and monthly auction with a firm forward flow.
-SoC is also possible with firm backhaul capacity in the monthly auction.
+SoC is also possible at a monthly auction of firm capacity for counter flow.
 SoC does not apply to interruptible capacity and/or day-ahead and within-day auctions.

 - The submission of a SoC request is bound by a deadline.
 For the annual, quarterly and monthly auctions, the request must have been processed successfully at PRISMA at least 5 working days before the announcement of the auction.
 The deadlines for submission can be found in the auction calendar on the GTS website.

 - A SoC request requires a flat profile.
 To be able to submit a 'profiled' SoC request, shipper must submit a separate request for each 'range' during an overlapping period.